sam-shore/sous-chef/REST-API.md

 Attribute | Description | Type
 ----- | ----- | -----
 sales_revenue | The per day sales totals (before tax). | string quantity | The number of menu items sold.
-This does not include voids. | decimal void_revenue | The value of voids (items voided after they were sent to the kitchen) authorized by a manager or admin. | decimal group_day | Sales day | string bill_count | The number of bills closed for the day. | int
+This does not include voids.
+TouchBistro supports ordering fractional amounts so the value is decimal. | decimal void_revenue | The value of voids (items voided after they were sent to the kitchen) authorized by a manager or admin. | decimal group_day | Sales day | string bill_count | The number of bills closed for the day. | int